Who carries the poop bag?

 Not offering.

 Another client learned this when she got promoted.
-She’d been trained—As an Afro-Latina mother in predominantly white institutions—to make her voice heard.
+She’d been trained—as an Afro-Latina mother in predominantly white institutions—to make her voice heard.
 So she spoke up in meetings reflexively.
 Then she realized: every time she added her voice, she gave herself work.

 “Not everything needs my voice,” she told me.